jcmturner/gokrb5/README.md

 * Tested against users that have pre-authentication required using PA-ENC-TIMESTAMP.
 * Microsoft PAC Authorization Data is processed and exposed in the HTTP request context.
 Available if Microsoft Active Directory is used as the KDC.

+## Contributing
+If you are interested in contributing to gokrb5, great!
+Please read the [contribution guidelines](https://github.com/jcmturner/gokrb5/blob/master/CONTRIBUTING.md).

 ## Usage

 ---